meschedl/Unckless_Lab_Resources/protocols/general-2020-reagent-transfection-protocol.md

 **Preparing cells**
 - 24 hours before transfection, plate your cells (to the best of your ability) at 1.5*10^5 cells/mL
+    - Cell densities may need to be changed if you have cells that grow significantly slower than others
 - Use the hemocytometer to measure density of cells, and dilute for plating
 - Each well in the 12 well plate should have 1.5mL of medium in it
 - Keep the cells in the incubator overnight